tmbumaths/python-workshop/docs/index.md

 ## Course Objectives

-The course ==linear algebra== focussed on the study of properties of complex functions.
+The course ==linear algebra== focussed on the study of finte dimensional vector spaces.
 This is the third course on linear algebra in TMBU, Bhagalpur.
-The first course mainly introduce the concept of differentiability and analyticity in complex domains.
-Here we will discuss the integration in the sense of complex functions.
+The first course mainly involved introductory theory of matrices.
+Second course is concerned about abstract vector spaces.
+Here we will convert any vector space into $\mathbb{R}^n$ and then study it's properties, mainly the linear transformation.
+We also study bilinear and quadratic transformation in later part of this course.

+- [ ] Solve any system of linear equation
-- [ ] Understand contour integration
+- [ ] Finding matrix of linear transformation
-- [ ] Apply Cauchy integral formula
+- [ ] Finding change of basis matrix
-- [ ] Import results based on CIF
+- [ ] Compute Jordan Form of a Matrix
-- [ ] Ability to represent complex function as Power and Laurents series
+- [ ] Classify quadratic forms
-- [ ] Understand different type of singularity
+- [ ] Matrix of bilinear forms
-- [ ] Finding the integraton along closed contour

 ## References

-- Foundations Of Complex Analysis by S. Ponnusamy
-- Complex Variable: Schaum's Outlines Series
+- Linear Algebra by Hoffman and Kunze

 ## Routine